-- If a defendant has an attorney, the defendant does not have to go to court.
-The defendant’s lawyer can go on his behalf.
+- If you have an attorney, you do not have to go to court.
+Your lawyer can go on your behalf.

 4. Violation of Vehicle Code 27803 VC and traffic school

-Motorcyclists that violate VC 27803 do not have to attend traffic school.
-But, they can volunteer to do so.
+If you violate VC 27803, you do not have to attend traffic school.
+But, you can volunteer to do so.

 The benefits, though, might not be worth the time and expense.
-If a driver chooses to attend traffic school, he must still pay his fine.3 Further, a benefit of traffic school is that it most often removes any points from a person’s driving record.
-Motorcyclists, however, will not enjoy this benefit since they do not receive points on their record for violating VC 27803.
+If you choose to attend traffic school, you must still pay your fine.3 Further, a benefit of traffic school is that it most often removes any points from your driving record.
+However, you will not enjoy this benefit since you do not receive points on your record for violating VC 27803.

-In general, drivers can choose to go to traffic school if:
+In general, you can choose to go to traffic school if:

-- The offense occurred while the driver was driving a noncommercial vehicle; and,
+- The offense occurred while you were driving a noncommercial vehicle; and,

 - The ticket is for an infraction that is a moving violation.